iagofonteles/bluegravity-task/readme.md

 like i did with YamlDotNet asset from the store.
 We can easily reuse its functionality withou introducing more assets to the project.

 >Drafts is me.
 Ive created some packages to use in my projects and game jams that are public in https://bitbucket.org/bydrafts/workspace/repositories/
-The more mature ones are Inventory, Dialogue, I18n nad DataView.
+The more mature ones are Inventory, Dialogue, I18n and DataView.
 I have rewrite a similar version of the Inventory and DataView for this interview.

 Assembly Organization